 As a result, fear of failure is a big obstacle to innovation, says Samuel West, a psychologist who studies corporate behavior.
 To help us all accept the idea of embracing failure and then moving on, West launched an exhibit in Sweden in June 2017 that showcased botched products and ideas.
 The goal was to celebrate the role failure plays in innovation and progress.
 Now called “The Museum of Failure,” it caught on, in the form of a traveling exhibit that’s been making its way around the globe, staying three months in each place it visits.
 At the time of this interview, the road show was in Canada, with plans to be in New York City shortly.

-Despite its success, however, museum founder and curator West’s own experience have illustrated the idea of failure preceding success: He registered a domain name for the exhibit and later realized he had misspelled the word “museum.”
+Despite its success, however, museum founder and curator West’s own experiences have illustrated the idea of failure preceding success: He registered a domain name for the exhibit and later realized he had misspelled the word “museum.”

 (This interview has been condensed and edited for brevity and clarity.)